How to View Deleted Reddit Posts in 2026 (6 Methods Tested)

 The strength of any archive is coverage and depth.
 A snapshot that starts in 2024 cannot show you a 2019 comment, and an archive that only stores post titles cannot reconstruct a conversation.
 What matters for investigation is full-text capture of both posts and comments, across years, queryable by author, subreddit, keyword, and date.
 For the mechanics of querying historical Reddit data at scale, see our guide to Reddit archive search.

-How to search deleted Reddit posts by username with THINKPOL
+How do you search deleted Reddit posts by username?

 THINKPOL maintains an independent archive of 30 billion Reddit posts and comments, including content that was later deleted by users or removed by moderators, captured while it was public.
 Because the archive does not depend on Reddit's live API, none of the 2026 access restrictions affect what it can retrieve, and queries return in under 300 milliseconds.
 The platform is EU-hosted and GDPR-compliant: the legal basis is legitimate interest under Article 6(1)(f) GDPR, and the archive only contains content that was public at the time of publication.